MarioVieilledent/Dibi/README.md

 - `GET` | `/api` | Get all words (similar to [dibi-dictionary](https://dibi-dictionary.herokuapp.com/dictionary/getWords/all))
 - `GET` | `/api/:query` | Get all words matching the query

-### Web application
+### Web app
-A native web application is served on `127.0.0.1:3000`
+A native web app is served on `127.0.0.1:3000`

-The application is a graphic interface for the API.
+The app is a graphic interface for the API.

 ## Resources